 Photographers William Henry Bradley and William Rulofson where noted as the West Coast's premier photographic

 studio with their well advertised elevator being a recognized novelty and marketing tool.
 William Rulofson was also

-noted for his famous last words of "I am killed" that were supposedly overheard by onlookers when he accidentally
+noted for his famous last words of "I am killed" that were supposedly overheard by onlookers when he plunged past

 Bradley & Rulofson - Photographer